 One of my all time favorite spice blends is Chai spice!
 It's cosy, sweet, fragrant and spicy at the same time.
-So I tend to add it to many sweet dishes, like porridge, chia pudding, cookies, muffins and of course cake!
+So I tend to add it to many sweet dishes, like pancakes (check out my delicious CHOCOLATE CHAI PANCAKES recipe), porridge, chia pudding, cookies, muffins and of course cake!

 Chai Masala - which basically means "tea spice blend" - is originated in India and contains a whole list of warm fall/ winter spices like cinnamon, cardamom, ginger, nutmeg, clove, black pepper.
 It's traditionally used for making a tea drink with milk but I think it's so brilliant in flavors, that it should be used in many other ways.